makersacademy/airport_challenge/README.md

 * Feature test with each successful unit test pass

 ### TODO

-* Feature test spec file
+* Feature test spec file - am I approaching this correctly?
-* 100% Test Coverage on Plane class
+* Test coverage on Plane class is not 100% on line 5 & 11 - perhaps due to `rand()`? - understand why that area is untested.
-* README

-* Double check: Passing, rubocop
+* How to decide what seed number to use for randomness in feature tests.